LockdownRP-PZ/Rulebook/README.md

 - The claim note must include the safehouse owner's name(s).
   - Please place each owner/user of the safehouse on the note.
 This is to prevent any offline raiding and also so we know who has access to your items when you are not online.

-### 5.4 Only areas, buildings, rooms, and vehicles may be claimed.
+### 5.4 Only clearly-marked-areas, buildings, rooms, and vehicles may be claimed.

 - A particular container in a property cannot be claimed.
 Claimed containers will not be subject to theft rules.
 - To claim an area, wall off the area by either a fence or wall and place a claim note by each entrance (such as a gate or an empty space in the wall/fence).

-### 5.3 Do not claim an unreasonably large area.
+### 5.5 Do not claim an unreasonably large area.

 - A single player may not claim an apartment block.
 However, they can claim a cell within it.
 - A group of 3 or more can claim a full apartment block as their safehouse.

+### 5.6 Players may claim one hauling vehicle, one mobility vehicle, and one seaworthy vehicle.

+- Players may own a maximum of three (3) vehicles - one of each category.
+  - Hauling vehicle (truck, standard car, sports car)
+  - Mobility vehicle (motorcycle, scooter, ATV)
+  - Seaworthy vehicle (yacht, speed boat, jet ski)
+- Players may claim one (1) trailer in addition to their vehicles.
+- To claim a vehicle, place a note in its glove box, in its trunk, and/or on the ground nearby.

-## 5.4 Nomadic players can claim their vehicle and/or trailer as their safehouse.
+### 5.7 Players can claim a nomad vehicle in lieu of a safehouse.

-- If you wish to do this, simply leave a claim note outside of the vehicle where it will be visible.
-This acts as a player safehouse.
-If you leave your trailer behind, this will act as your safehouse if you have a claim note visible.
+- Thanks to the Vehicle Interiors mod, some vehicles have interiors that can be entered and lived in.
+These are known as nomad vehicles.
+Claiming one counts as claiming a safehouse.
+  - By claiming a nomad vehicle, you forfeit your ability to claim a building/room/area.
+  - You may only own *one* nomad vehicle.
+This means that if you have an RV, you may not also own a yacht.
+- Your nomad vehicle counts as one of your three vehicles.
+A bus, for example, counts as your hauling vehicle.
+- Claiming a safehouse vehicle is done the same as claiming a regular vehicle.

 ---------------------------------------------------------------------------------------------------------------------